Chapter 5 : A Cruel Reminder

 “Ah,” he acknowledge happily.

 Seeing the smile on his face sent a wave of happiness radiating through Norah.
 Her smile brightened.
-After dealing with him for months, thinking he had become a changed person - and for the worse - full of anger and mistakes, she finally saw the boy she used to know at Hogwarts.
+After dealing with him for months, thinking he had become a changed person—and for the worse—full of anger and mistakes, she finally saw the boy she used to know at Hogwarts.
 He peaked through the seams and took over the lesser James Potter.
 He looked like himself again after so long.
+She knew then that he had taken their conversation at the café together to heart.

 James turned to Michelle, his smile remaining.
 “Thanks.
 That will be all, Michelle.”